advancedpricing/OrmRecord/README.md

 A class to maintain a minimum pool of database connections.
 Subclass and implement the `CreateDbAdapter` event to return a new `OrmDbAdapter`.
 The `OrmDbPool` will take care of the rest.

+Set the MinimumInPool to determine the initial Pool and the number that will be maintained for the life of the `OrmDbPool`.
+Set the `MaximumAllowedAgeInMinutes` if you want database connections to expire after a certain amount of time.

 Note: When using `Get` to retrieve a connection, hold onto the `OrmDbAdapter` while you are using it.
 Once it goes out of scope, it will be returned to the pool automatically.

 ### OrmRecord